RanolP/awesome-mcje-vanilla-tech/README.md

 #### Via Shader

 - [Flipping Gravity - In Minecraft!](https://youtu.be/L7fdljqk2jA) - Creating a 90 degree flipped view by spectating or glowing entity tricks.
-- [Vanilla Shader HUD/Overlay in Minecraft](https://youtu.be/Lz5eS2_BTJ4) - A tutorial for creating UI with shader and Proof-of-Concept for dynamically changing shader UI (after 13:20), it may used the transparency shader that work when see color on a specific position(maybe center) with entity (not sure).
+- [Vanilla Shader HUD/Overlay in Minecraft](https://youtu.be/Lz5eS2_BTJ4) - A tutorial for creating UI with shader and Proof-of-Concept for dynamically changing shader UI (after 13:20), it may used the Toggleable Minecraft shaders from Basic Technique section.
 - [Removing Red Numbers From Sidebars (1.17)](https://youtu.be/dD6V0bKf-Bc) - A shader trick to remove red numbers on sidebar from the game, however it removes some red numbers on not critical places too.

 #### Via Item